-- The Velocity Chart will be displayed, showing your last seven completed sprints.
+The Velocity Chart will be displayed, showing the last 7 sprints completed by the team.

 Other things to note about the Velocity Chart:

 It's board-specific, which means it'll only include issues that match your board's saved filter.

 It's based on your board's column mapping.
 An issue is considered to be 'To Do' when it is in a status that has been mapped to the left-most column of your board.
 Similarly, an issue is considered to be 'Done' when it is in a status that has been mapped to the right-most column of your board.
 See Configuring columns for more information.

 A team's recent velocity can be useful in helping to predict how much work can be completed by the team in a future sprint.
 Velocity is calculated by taking the average of the total completed estimates over the last several sprints.
 So in the chart above, the team's velocity is (17.5 + 13.5 + 38.5 + 18 + 33 + 28) / 6 = 24.75 (we've ignored the zero story point sprint).
 This means that the team can be expected to complete around 24.75 story points worth of work in the next sprint.